Research Areas: Organizational Sociology; Islamophobia; Inequality; Labor Market; Job Quality

 Phase 1: Pre-Analysis Plan registered (embargoed); Data collection completed; Analysis ongoing.

 This study examines whether managerial bias toward religious accommodation requests reflects a general aversion to religion or a specific bias against Islam.
 Using an original between-person experimental vignette design, we present U.S. and French managers with identical workplace scenarios in which a male employee requests time off for a religious holiday.
 The religious affiliation varies across three conditions, allowing us to assess responses across multiple faiths.
 By holding all other variables constant, the study isolates the effect of religious identity on managerial decision-making.
-This research contributes to scholarship on religious discrimination, the “Muslim penalty,” and secularism by clarifying whether Islam triggers uniquely exclusionary responses or whether such reactions reflect a broader pattern of religious aversion.
+This research contributes to scholarship on religious discrimination, the Muslim penalty, and secularism by clarifying whether Islam triggers uniquely exclusionary responses or whether such reactions reflect a broader pattern of religious aversion.
 The findings have implications for employment policy, organizational diversity practices, and theories of inclusion in Western democracies.
-[Working Paper]
+[Data Collection, 2nd round]